 Machine Translation (MT) is a cost-effective way of translating content at a rapid speed.
 Traditionally, MT has been a mechanical, rule-based substitution of words in a source language to a target, but advances in deep learning and machine learning have yielded more advanced, high-quality translation performance.

-MT Providers and Support Languages
+MT Providers and Supported Languages

 Smartling integrates with the following Machine Translation engines:

-- Amazon Translate | Supported Languages
+Amazon Translate | Supported Languages

 - DeepL (only the DeepL API Pro plan is supported) | Supported Languages